telerik/reporting-docs/custom-headers-with-reportviewer-rest-api-calls.md

 The Angular Report Viewer comes with out-of-the-box support for an [*authenticationToken* option](https://docs.telerik.com/reporting/angular-report-viewer-api-options).
 This option adds an *Authorization* header for every request to the REST service.

-### Solution 2
+### Solution 2 (unvervified)
 The second solution is to add the custom headers to the REST API calls of the Angular Report Viewer with *jQuery*.

+>**Note**
+>
+>This solution is not verified.

 The following code represents one possible approach:
 ```
 setCustomHeaders(): void {
   $.ajaxSetup({